ShymaaIsmail/airbnb-clone-project/README.md

 **About the Project**

 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
-It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
+It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, application security and frontend development.
 This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

 <details>
   <summary><strong>ALX- ProDev-backend Program</strong></summary>